 So the Australian law makers want to make Google pay for news it shows and lists on it’s platform.
-This is something Google refuses to do and has threatened to leave all together, so what an Australia be with Google?
+This is something Google refuses to do and has threatened to leave all together, so what will Australia be without Google?

 It is a worldwide challenge to the newspapers and those offering information via print.
 Online has taken over and what you would pay for is often delivered free of charge via search engines like Google.
 As these search engines are not news agencies in themselves and just print the information from these sources, Australia has decided this is unfair and news agencies should be compensated.